-Williams is a well-known criminal lawyer, and Petersen is a former assistant attorney general.
-ONE SOURCE said that Kelley had begun an investigation to determine who within the bureau withheld from him until a few months ago knowledge of illegal FBI burglaries carried out within the last five years.
+One source said Kelley has begun an investigation to determine who within the bureau withheld from him until a few months ago knowledge of illegal FBI burglaries carried out within the last five years.

 The investigation of those burglaries, which is expected to lead to the indictment of some of those in the bureau who approved them or carried them out, was begun last March after the discovery that the homes of friends, relatives and associates of members of the so-called Weather Underground had been secretly entered and searched in an effort to determine the whereabouts of fugitives.